 This member of the Mustard family is easy to grow when cared for properly.
-In fact, for gardeners that can grow other Brassica vegetables like cabbage, kale, and cauliflower, they should have no problems growing kohlrabi.
+Gardeners that can grow other Brassica vegetables like cabbage, kale, and cauliflower, should have no problems growing kohlrabi.

-There are many vegetables that have been cultivated for hundreds of years like kohlrabi but are often overlooked by seasoned gardeners.
+Many vegetables have been cultivated for hundreds of years, like kohlrabi but are often overlooked by seasoned gardeners.

 Other more popular garden vegetables have taken the place of these crops from years past.
-In recent years, long-time garden enthusiasts have been trying to bring back the popularity of these veggies so that they aren’t forgotten.
+However, in recent years, long-time garden enthusiasts have been trying to bring back the popularity of these veggies so that they aren’t forgotten.

-Kohlrabi is not only a flavorful vegetable, it is dual-purpose since both the leafy green tops and the “bulb” can be eaten.
+Kohlrabi is not only a flavorful vegetable; it is dual-purpose since the leafy green tops, and the “bulb” can be eaten.

-There are many varieties and colors to choose from – purple, white, and shades of green are only the beginning of the many choices available to gardeners.
+There are wide varieties and colors to choose from – purple, white, and shades of green are only the beginning of the many choices available to gardeners.

 How to grow kohlrabi

-Kohlrabi grows well in Zones 3 and warmer and can be planted in both spring and fall.
-For warmer regions, kohlrabi may do better with fall planting.
+Kohlrabi grows well in Zones 3 and warmer and can be planted in spring and fall.
+However, for warmer regions, kohlrabi may do better with fall planting.

-The plants grow quickly and are usually ready for harvesting within 8 weeks.
-This short maturity period allows gardeners to plant directly into the garden rather than having to start the seeds indoors.
-However, kohlrabi does transplant fairly well for those who prefer to start their seeds indoors.
+The plants grow quickly and are usually ready for harvesting within eight weeks.
+This short maturity period allows gardeners to plant directly into the garden rather than starting the seeds indoors.
+However, kohlrabi does transplant pretty well for those who prefer to start their seeds indoors.

-Seeds can be planted about three to four weeks prior to the last frost of the season.
-The seeds should be planted about a half inch deep and spaced about three inches apart.
+Seeds can be planted about three to four weeks before the last frost of the season.
+The seeds should be planted about a half inch deep and about three inches apart.

 Once the plants are established, they can be thinned to about six inches apart and mulched to retain moisture and control weeds.